cielo3008/TektonLabsTest/README.md

 # TektonLabsTest
-This is a test where my knoledge will be shown.
+This is a test where my knowledge will be shown.